DiamondLightSource/epics_device/docs/epics_device.rst

 Using this module involves the following steps:

-1. The support module itself must be initialised, the function :func:`initialise_epics_device` must be called early, and :func:`initialise_epics_extra` also be called at the same time if required.
+1. The support module itself must be initialised by calling the function :func:`initialise_epics_device` before any PVs are declared.

-2. If EPICS Device persistence is to be used then :func:`initialise_persistent_state` should be called before the next step.

-3. All PVs should be internally published using the :func:`PUBLISH` macros and numerous allies.
+2. All PVs should be internally published using the :func:`PUBLISH` macros and numerous allies.
 This process establishes a set of valid internal PV names with associated processing actions: each :func:`PUBLISH` call binds one name to a processing action and possibly an initialisation action.

-4. If persistence is used then :func:`load_persistent_state` should now be called.
+3. If persistence is used then :func:`load_persistent_state` should now be called.

-5. Finally the IOC itself can be started.
+4. Finally the IOC itself can be started.
 This involves at least the following
     steps:

     * Load the IOC ``.dbd`` file, which must include the ``epics_device.dbd``